jschrier/SeparationLLM/README.md

 # Data

  Source data was collected by L. Augustine in `data/Monoamide_Literature_Review.xlsx`.
+ - Retain only entries with a single metal species and single ligand, from the nitrate-containing spreadsheet (sheet 2)

  This is reprocessed into sentence format: *"0.5 M of CCCCCCN(CCCCCC)C(=O)CCCCC in toluene is used to extract 50 mM Th(IV) from an aqueous solution of 4 M HNO3 and 4 M nitrate at 20 C. The contact time is 10 min and the radiolytic dosage is 0 kGy"*

+ All quantities are cast down to 1 significant figure.

  System prompt: *You are an expert liquid-liquid extraction chemist.
 Use the provided experiment description to predict the extraction selectivity.
 Return only VL, L, U, M, H.*

- All quantities are cast down to 1 significant figure

  The task is to predict the distribution coefficient:
  - (Very Low: VL) D <= 0.01  (about 10%)